Antonin-Deniau/love2d_cellular_automata/README.md

 love2d_lifegame
 ===============

-A lifegame created with love2d
+A cellular automata created with love2d

 space to pause

-a -- q to change cellular automaton
+a -- q to change cellular automata type

 Mousewheel to change pre-made patterns